 Recently, when someone submitted the payment using forms, WPForms only send the entry ID to the Stripe account.
-This information is not enough to know the payments, so WPForms made few changes.
+However, this information is not enough to know the payments, so WPForms made few changes.

-Now, users can see about the forms where recurring payment is coming from, Form ID, Entry ID, and most important Entry ID URL.
+Users can now see the forms where recurring payment is coming from, Form ID, Entry ID, and, most importantly, Entry ID URL.

 You can directly jump from the stripe account to the WordPress dashboard using the Entry ID URL to check the payment entries.

-In this way, the collaboration between the WPForms and Stripe is seamless and very simple to use.
+In this way, the collaboration between WPForms and Stripe is seamless and very simple to use.

 Payment Setting Changes

 WPForms has made few changes in payment settings.
-In past, when we had to configure the Stripe payment then, we do like this – enable Stripe payments, determine a receipt setting, and enable conditional logic if you wanted to.
+When we had to configure the Stripe payment, we do like this – enable Stripe payments, determine a receipt setting, and enable conditional logic if you wanted to.

-WPForms has made few changes to its payment setting, now when you enable the recurring payments you will see the more setting
+WPForms has made few changes to its payment setting.
+Now when you enable the recurring payments, you will see more settings.

 Enter the plan name and recurring period (Daily, Weekly, Monthly, Quarterly, Half-yearly, Yearly).